-MATERIALS HANDLING TOOLS: Download several materials handling tools, including an ergonomics risk factor checklist, a manual handling checklist, a checklist for evaluating your ergonomics program, and forms for investigating injuries to the neck, shoulder and upper back; hips, knees and feet; and elbows, forearms and hands.
+MATERIALS HANDLING TOOLS: Download several materials handling tools, including a manual handling checklist, a checklist for evaluating your ergonomics program, and forms for investigating injuries to the neck, shoulder and upper back; hips, knees and feet; and elbows, forearms and hands.

 TAKE 5 STEPS

 All jurisdiction’s OHS laws require employers to take steps to protect workers from the hazards posed by materials handling.
 For example, all OHS regulations include requirements for the manual handling of materials, which typically address the need to protect workers from developing MSIs, such as by restricting the weight workers may carry manually and requiring risk assessments before workers manually move loads.
 In addition, the OHS regulations also have requirements that apply to the mechanical handling of materials using equipment such as hoists, cranes and forklifts.
 These requirements are usually contained in sections on powered mobile equipment and lifting devices.

 To comply with manual and mechanical materials handling requirements, take these five basic steps:[expander_maker id="1" more="Step #1: Assess the Hazards" less="Read less"]